lianetoolkit/electoral-canvas/README.md

 Generated files, including PDF, will be at the `public/` directory.

+---

+### Serving the canvas

-You can run a webserver to access web version:
+You can run a webserver to access interactive web version with PDF download link.
+E.g. with python http server:

 ```
 $ cd public/